quanghuy0497/Deep-Learning-Specialization/Course 4 - Convolutional Neural Networks/Readme.md

       + `d(A, P) ~= d(A, N)`
       => increase the computational efficiency of the learning algorithm
     + This can be achieved by i.e. choosing people with high similar appearance for P and N
-    + Details of choosing triplets are in this paper [[Schroff et al.,2015, FaceNet: A unified embedding for face recognition and clustering]](https://arxiv.org/abs/1503.03832)
+    + Details of choosing triplets: [[Schroff et al.,2015, FaceNet: A unified embedding for face recognition and clustering]](https://arxiv.org/abs/1503.03832)
 + Commercial recognition systems are trained on a large datasets like 10/100 million images.
 + There are a lot of pretrained models and parameters online for face recognition.